Joint Reward Modeling: Internalizing Chain-of-Thought for Efficient Visual Reward Models: Related Work

-\paragraph{Chain-of-Thought for Reasoning and Evaluation.} Chain-of-Thought (CoT)~\cite{CoT,ToT} enhances reasoning and interpretability in large models by generating intermediate steps.
-In alignment, this paradigm is increasingly adopted in LLM-as-a-Judge and VLM-as-a-Judge frameworks~\cite{r1reward,unified,unifiedcot,paco,criticoutloud,comanici2025gemini} to facilitate step-by-step analysis of semantic consistency and logical correctness, excelling in tasks requiring complex cross-modal understanding.
+\paragraph{Chain-of-Thought for Reasoning and Evaluation.} Chain-of-Thought (CoT)~\cite{CoT,ToT} improves reasoning and interpretability by generating intermediate steps.
+In alignment, it is used in LLM-as-a-Judge and VLM-as-a-Judge frameworks~\cite{r1reward,unified,unifiedcot,paco,criticoutloud,comanici2025gemini} for step-by-step analysis of semantic consistency and logical correctness.

-However, the significant computational overhead of explicit CoT generation limits its feasibility for large-scale online reinforcement learning.
-The trade-off between advanced reasoning capabilities and inference efficiency thus remains a pivotal challenge in reward modeling.

-\paragraph{Latent Reasoning and Internalized Chain-of-Thought.} Recent studies have explored internalizing reasoning processes into model representations, termed as latent reasoning or internalized Chain-of-Thought.
-Prior work demonstrates that through joint training or auxiliary supervision, models can acquire implicit reasoning capabilities without explicit text generation~\cite{ImplicitCoT}.
-In language models, strong reasoning supervision during training has been shown to improve downstream performance even when CoT generation is disabled at inference time~\cite{AdaCoT,keye1.5b}, suggesting that reasoning ability can be encoded in high-dimensional representations.